-Grant Program E Eliginie Anniicants Grant Program Eligible Applicants Project Eligibility Funding Available Engine rippireums Project Enginity Funding Available Coastal Non-Point Source Pollution Control Program Purpose: Projects that restore and protect the water quality and environment of coastal waters, estuaries, bays and nearshore waters, and groundwater.
+2005-06 Consolidated Grant Programs Grant Program Eligible Applicants Project Eligibility Funding Available Coastal Non-Point Source Pollution Control Program Purpose: Projects that restore and protect the water quality and environment of coastal waters, estuaries, bays and nearshore waters, and groundwater.
 (State Water Resources Control Board and Regional Water Quality Control Boards) Water Code (WC) Section 79543 (Prop 50, Ch 5) a.
 Municipalities b.
 Local Public Agencies c.
 Educational Institutions d.
-Nonprofit Organizations Grants may be awarded for any of the following projects: 1.
-Improve water quality at public beaches and make improvements to ensure coastal waters adjacent to public beaches meet bacteriological standards.
-2. Provide comprehensive capability for monitoring, collecting, and analyzing ambient water quality, including monitoring technology that can be entered into a statewide information base with standardized protocols and sampling, collection, storage, and retrieval procedures.
-3. Make improvements to existing sewer collection systems and septic systems for restoration and protection of coastal water quality.
-4. Implement storm water and runoff pollution reduction and prevention programs for restoration and protection of coastal water quality.
-5. Consistent with State's nonpoint source control program Additional Project Eligibility Requirements 1.
-All projects must demonstrate capability of contributing to sustained, long-term water quality or environmental restoration or protection benefits for a period of 20 years, address the causes of degradation, rather than the symptoms, and be consistent with water quality and resource protection plans prepared, implemented, or adopted by the Board, the applicable Regional Board, and the California Coastal Commission.
-2. Where recovery plans for coho salmon, steelhead trout, or other threatened or endangered species exist, projects funded must be consistent with those plans, and to the extent feasible, must seek to implement actions specified in those plans.
-3. No project shall receive funds from grant program if it receives funds from the Nonpoint Source Pollution Control Subaccount (WC, Section 79110).
-California Water Code, Section 79148.8(f) requires a matching contribution for the portion of the project consisting of capital costs of construction, according to the following formula: • \$1,000,000 to \$5,000,000, inclusive Approximate Total = \$43.1 Million Projects in Los Angeles, Orange, San Bernardino, Riverside, San Diego, and Ventura Counties = 60% Projects in remaining counties = 40% Grants in consultation with California Coastal Commission: Grant Project Maximum - \$5,000,000 At least \$10 million will fund high priority coastal and ocean protection projects that specifically address the priorities of both the State Water Resources Control Board and Ocean Protection Council.
+Nonprofit Organizations Grants may be awarded for any of the following projects: Improve water quality at public beaches and make improvements to ensure coastal waters adjacent to public beaches meet bacteriological standards.
+Provide comprehensive capability for monitoring, collecting, and analyzing ambient water quality, including monitoring technology that can be entered into a statewide information base with standardized protocols and sampling, collection, storage, and retrieval procedures.
+Make improvements to existing sewer collection systems and septic systems for restoration and protection of coastal water quality.
+Implement storm water and runoff pollution reduction and prevention programs for restoration and protection of coastal water quality.
+Consistent with State's nonpoint source control program Additional Project Eligibility Requirements All projects must demonstrate capability of contributing to sustained, long-term water quality or environmental restoration or protection benefits for a period of 20 years, address the causes of degradation, rather than the symptoms, and be consistent with water quality and resource protection plans prepared, implemented, or adopted by the Board, the applicable Regional Board, and the California Coastal Commission.
+Where recovery plans for coho salmon, steelhead trout, or other threatened or endangered species exist, projects funded must be consistent with those plans.
+No project shall receive funds from grant program if it receives funds from the Nonpoint Source Pollution Control Subaccount (WC, Section 79110).
+California Water Code, Section 79148.8(f) requires a matching contribution for the portion of the project consisting of capital costs1 for construction, according to the following formula: \$1,000,000 to \$5,000,000, inclusive Approximate Total = \$43.1 Million Projects in Los Angeles, Orange, San Bernardino, Riverside, San Diego, and Ventura Counties = 60% Projects in remaining counties = 40% Grants in consultation with California Coastal Commission: Grant Project Maximum - \$5,000,000 At least \$10 million will fund high priority coastal and ocean protection projects that specifically address the priorities of both the State Water Resources Control Board and Ocean Protection Council.
 Funds must be encumbered by June 2008.
 Funds must be spent by June 2010.
 (So projects should be completed by March 2010.)